This vanilla buttercream frosting is so smooth and velvety. It pipes on to your cupcakes perfectly and spreads beautifully on cakes.

 It’s so easy to make the most smooth and velvety vanilla buttercream frosting.

 It’s an easy 4-ingredient recipe that you will love for cupcakes, cakes or cookies.

 Full instructions and measurements can always be found in the recipe card at the bottom of the post.
 This is a summary of the process to go along with the process photos.

-- Add softened butter to the mixer and beat for around three minutes until smooth and pale in color.
+- Add softened butter to the mixer and beat until smooth and pale in color.

-- Add powdered sugar, vanilla extract and milk and beat again for around 6 minutes until very fluffy and smooth.
+- Add powdered sugar, vanilla extract and milk and beat again for a few minutes until very fluffy and smooth.

 - Pipe onto cupcakes or spread onto cake.